 Fisheries are managed by fisheries management because of their social and economic value.
 Fisheries management and regimes vary across different countries.

-There are various problems that are faced by the fisheries such as the decline in fish and marine population, destruction of coastal system, climate change, etc.
+There are various problems that are faced by the fisheries, such as the decline in fish and marine population, destruction of coastal system, climate change, etc.

 The two kinds of fisheries are Inland fishery and Marine fishery.
 The rearing of fish in freshwater is termed an Inland fishery.
-Freshwater includes canals, ponds rivers, etc.
+Freshwater includes canals, ponds, rivers, etc.

 Examples of inland fisheries are Rohus, Callas, Mrigals, etc. The rearing of fish in seawater or saltwater is termed a Marine fishery.
-Examples of the marine fishery are Catfish, Sardines, Tunas, etc.
+Examples of marine fishery are Catfish, Sardines, Tunas, etc.

 Fisheries management plays a very important role in aquatic resources.
 The role of fisheries management is to produce benefits from the aquatic resources.